-Our management has concluded that our internal controls over financial reporting were, and continue to be, ineffective, and as of December 31, 2023 as a result of a material weakness in our internal controls due to the lack of segregation of duties.
-While management is working to remediate the material weakness, there is no assurance that such changes, when economically feasible and sustainable, will remediate the identified material weaknesses or that the controls will prevent or detect future material weaknesses.
+Our management has concluded that our internal controls over financial reporting were, and continue to be, ineffective, and as of December 31, 2024 as a result of a material weakness in our internal controls due to the lack of segregation of duties.
+While management is working to remediate the material weakness, it lacks the funding to remediate the weakness which requires hiring of additional personnel.
+Furthermore, there is no assurance that such changes, when economically feasible and sustainable, will remediate the identified material weaknesses or that the controls will prevent or detect future material weaknesses.
 If we are not able to maintain effective internal control over financial reporting, our financial statements, including related disclosures, may be inaccurate, which could have a material adverse effect on our business.